Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Calculation

+Kink-flow growth across the defect is not the only way this system could grow.
+The defect might instead arrest the flow of the kink so that the graphene grows independently on each side of the coordination defect.
+Nevertheless, the material must eventually join across the defect.
+For arrested kink flow growth this would take the form of a grain boundary; a similar outcome is possible in full kink-flow growth, as shown by the right-hand structure of Figure~\ref{paths}.
+In both cases, the coordination defect spawns a semi-infinite defect complex.

-The energetics are modelled with the 2013 ReaxFF potential of Srinivasan et al. \citep{ReaxxPot} as implemented in the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)\citep{LAMMPS}, as it has previously been used to examine energetics and dynamics of highly defective carbon structures \citep{Duin-nano, Jensen2015, Li2018, Sousa2018, Roman2015, Jensen2018}.
-The coordination defect starts at the edge of a graphene flake approximately 30 nm wide along the growth edge and 40 nm deep at the start of growth.
-It is supported on a fixed graphene substrate and singly terminated by hydrogen on the exposed edges.
+The energetics are modelled with the 2013 ReaxFF potential of Srinivasan et al. \citep{srinivasan_development_2015}, as implemented in the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \citep{plimpton_fast_1995}, which has been used to examine energetics and dynamics of highly defective carbon structures \citep{kroes_atom_2015, jensen_simulation_2015, li_reaxff_2018, sousa_mechanical_2018, roman_mechanical_2015, jensen_simulating_2018}.
+The coordination defect starts at the center of an edge of a graphene flake approximately 30 nm wide along the growth edge and 40 nm deep at the start of growth.
+It is supported on a fixed graphene substrate and singly terminated by hydrogen on the exposed edges: the substrate is aperiodic and extends for a buffer region of 60 to 80 nm (depending on the progression of growth) around the flake.
 The structural relaxation at each stage of the branched tree follows a multistep procedure that facilitates optimization of both fast and slow degrees of freedom.
 Relaxation begins with a 10 fs simulation using a bonded potential with distance-limited dynamics to remove any artifactual strain that may have been created upon introducing the new atoms.
 We then transition to the REAXX potential.
 A short series of conjugate-gradient relaxations is followed by a two-stage thermal anneal from 500 to 50 K and then from 50 to 0.1 K, each stage lasting 10 ps.
 This brief anneal facilitates the relaxation of slow long-wavelength degrees of freedom.
 The terminating hydrogens buckle slightly out of the plane of the sheet and neither conjugate gradient nor damped dynamics can efficiently find their global energy minimum, creating a jitter of a few tenths of an eV across the entire system.
 Therefore two successive 50 ps damped-dynamics minimizations are followed by a final conjugate-gradient minimization, sampling the energy every 0.1 ps throughout this process; the lowest energy from this sampling is taken as the minimized energy of the structure at a $\sim$0.1 eV resolution.